modern-hobbyist/aesir/hermod/hermod-mk2-mx/README.md

 # Hermod Mk.
-II - North
+II - MX

 > **Note:** This PCB is untested.
 I made updates to this design to address issues I had with the previous version, but I haven't ordered boards, nor have I written the matching firmware for it.